solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

     ORDER BY submit_time ,status
     ```

-8. Select **Run** from the toolbar menu to execute the SQL command.
+9. Select **Run** from the toolbar menu to execute the SQL command.
 You should see an output similar to the following:

     ![SQL query results.](media/sql-query-2-results.png "SQL script")

-9. We will give our `asa.sql.workload01` user queries priority by implementing the **Workload Importance** feature.
-In the query window, replace the script with the following:
+10. We will give our `asa.sql.workload01` user queries priority by implementing the **Workload Importance** feature.
+Return to the query window, replace the script with the following:

     ```sql
     IF EXISTS (SELECT * FROM sys.workload_management_workload_classifiers WHERE name = 'CEO')